 When I talk with people about the Lifecycle Building Center concept of capturing reusable building materials from the waste stream and improving resource efficiency in the built environment, they frequently tell me 'What a great idea!' or 'It just makes sense.'
 And it's easy to assume that, if an idea 'makes sense,' then it will easily find the support it needs to flourish.
 But it takes more than an idea to implement substantial changes.
 It takes commitment, resources, and a lot of hard work.

 The LBC is facing significant challenges and needs your help.
-We've accomplished a great deal in our first 18 months of operations by diverting over 125 tons of materials from area landfills, mobilizing hundreds of volunteers, completing over 40 waste audits, and developing a strong customer base.
-But, moving forward, increased financial support from the Atlanta community will be essential to our success.
+We've accomplished a great deal in our first two years of operations by diverting over 700,000 pounds of materials from area landfills, mobilizing hundreds of volunteers, completing over 75 waste audits and 55 deconstruction projects, while also developing a strong customer base.
+But moving forward, increased financial support from the Atlanta community will be essential to our success.
 We are deeply grateful to everyone who has donated their time, skills, and dollars to this cause.
-Our sincere gratitude also goes out to Balfour Beatty Construction for recently donating a forklift and fuel to the LBC; this contribution has profoundly improved our ability to collect and distribute materials.
+Our sincere gratitude also goes out to Balfour Beatty Construction for donating a forklift to the LBC; this contribution has profoundly improved our ability to collect and distribute materials.

 The expansion of our warehouse facility has also greatly increased our efficiency and is helping us better serve the community.
 Last Fall, we expanded from a 12,000 SF space into an adjacent 58,000SF warehouse building, for a total under-roof area of 70,000SF.
 The larger building, constructed in 1914, will now need a wide range of improvements in order to be fully utilized.
 While this effort will require initial investment, the beauty of the LBC model is that our operation will be fully supported by retail sales and other services within 3-5 years of implementing this scaled-up operation.